About DStv Nigeria

 A message from the CEO

-One of our key pillars is enriching lives within the communities in which we operate because we recognize that the sustainability of our business is intertwined with the well-being and advancement of these communities.
+At MultiChoice Nigeria, enriching lives within the communities we serve remains central to how we do business.
+We recognise that the long-term sustainability of our organisation is inseparable from the advancement of these communities.

-MultiChoice Nigeria strives to make a positive impact and minimize negative impacts on the communities in which we operate.
-Recognizing that failure to do this would be living at odds with our mission of Enriching Lives
+Ultimately, MultiChoice Nigeria is driven by a clear purpose: to make a positive, lasting impact while minimising negative effects on the communities in which we operate.
+Anything less would be inconsistent with our mission of truly enriching lives.

 How we create social value